 QuickBooks connects to some outside time tracking apps like Google Calendar or TSheets to track billable hours and include these on your invoices.
 The invoice builder in QuickBooks contains a lot of customization features so you have control over the design of your invoices before you send them to clients.
 Include a click-to-pay button on your invoice to let your clients pay directly from the invoice, and set reminders and recurring payments directly from the platform.

-QuickBooks supports both expenses and credits, keeping your apprised of profit margins at every step.
-This may take some more manual entry on your (or your accountant’s) part, because Quickbooks is designed to show line-items rather than some of the more nuanced breakdowns.
+QuickBooks supports both debits and credits, keeping your apprised of profit margins at every step.
+This may take some more manual entry on your (or your accountant’s) part, because QuickBooks is designed to show line-items rather than some of the more nuanced breakdowns.

-FreshBooks is mostly focused on invoicing and payment collection, so you may have to purchase/connect to another accounting system anyway.
+FreshBooks mostly focuses on invoicing and payment collection, so you may have to purchase or connect to another accounting system anyway.
 That said, it does offer special expense features like receipt tracking, project time tracking, and sales tax management.

 QuickBooks makes keeping track of your accounting easy.
 Features like double-entry accounting keep your sheets balanced and help organize cash flow, but these features don’t come easy to all.
 A common criticism for QuickBooks is that its abundance of features makes the software difficult to learn.
-Some accounting or bookkeeping knowledge should help users navigate through the many features here.
+A healthy amount of accounting or bookkeeping knowledge will help users navigate the software.

 Once you figure the system out, balancing both sides of your sheet will take much less time than doing it by hand.
-You’ll probably find that your accountant uses QuickBooks too, so you can share data directly with them.
+Your accountant likely uses QuickBooks too, so you can share data directly with them.

 FreshBooks doesn’t provide accounting in the form of fully automated balance sheets and the like, but if you want to put in some work, you can enter your own data to fill out balance sheets.
 This can be time-consuming, depending on how many clients and projects you run at a given time.

-FreshBooks includes many integrations as well, but these target more freelance and small business markets.
+FreshBooks includes many integrations as well, but these target freelancers and small businesses.
 Connect your app to human resources and tax filing tools for small businesses to round out the payroll-tax-invoicing circle.
 Track payments from your Moodle course with an integration, or connect your FreshBooks to Zapier to process and organize actions in tons of other systems.

 QuickBooks includes a variety of reports with their product, and the majority of these follow what you’d need for accounting purposes.
-Each group of reports includes sub-reports that drill down to the details you or your accountant would need for proper analysis:
+Each group of reports includes sub-reports that drill down to the details you or your accountant needs for proper analysis:

-While this list is impressive, you’ll find that many of these reports only work with manual-entry and tagging, so you’ll need to keep detailed records to fully access each of these.
+While this list is impressive, you’ll find that many of these reports only work with manual-entry and tagging.
+You’ll need to keep detailed records to fully access each of these.